 Juniors and seniors in high school may attend classes at Union College.
-Students may only enroll for a maximum of six hours in one term.
+Students may only enroll for a maximum of six (6) hours in one term.

-- A completed application for admission. - Submit an official high school transcript to show the student has earned a "B" average. - Submit an ACT/SAT score to show student has scored at least an eighteen (18) composite and sub-scores that indicate college readiness.
+- A completed application for admission. - Submit an official high school transcript to show the student has earned a "B" average. - Submit an ACT/SAT score to show student has scored at least an eighteen (18) composite and subscores that indicate college readiness. - Participation is limited to students who have not previously taken classes at Union College.